 Teacher: “Ok, I am not asking you how you feel AFTER yoga.
 I am asking you how you feel while you are DOING it?”

-Me: “I don’t enjoy it very much during yoga classes… Deep muscle stretches and doing postures correctly require a lot of work.
+Me: “I don’t enjoy it very much during yoga classes… Deep muscle stretches and doing postures correctly requires a lot of work.
 There is a lot of struggling and frustration.
 Not much fun.”
 (OK, too honest about how I feel.)